yixiuliu-site/yixiuliu-site.github.io/_serviceVolunteer/DSTDC.md

     * Welcome Package, every fall, or when new students started

 ### Journal Clubs ###
-To endorse the journal club in CHI at University of Manitoba, which further support the Canadian Statistics Sciences Institute (CANSSI) national seminar series
+To endorse the journal club in CHI at University of Manitoba, which further support the Canadian Statistics Sciences Institute (CANSSI) national seminar series, Sep 2020 - Apr 2021
 Co-organizer: Yixiu Liu & Naomi Hamm